Deals & Incentives

 - Eligibility:

-- Battery electric vehicles with a value at first retail sale below $91,387 (2024-25 luxury car tax limit for fuel-efficient cars).
+- Battery electric and hydrogen fuel cell vehicles with a value at first retail sale below $91,387 (fuel-efficient car LCT threshold).
+PHEVs no longer eligible from 1 April 2025.

 - Value: